shaoqx/DS-5899-paper/README.md

 One of the root of such error is the violation of exact conditions for systems with fractional electrons [see John Predew for more insight]
 ### Approach

-Some DFT details with fast pace
+Some DFT details with fast pace: schordinger eq -> many body problem -> H-K principle 1 2 -> K-S equation -> SCF -> functional -> Eex
+Why dont directly training the geom and the energy? (because it is not one to one correlated, the same geometry could have different electronic structure)
 Train a new functional that obeys two classes of mathematical constraints with fractional electrons. only the $E_{ex}$ term is learned